Themes in The Absolutely True Diary of a Part-Time Indian

 Stereotypes and Prejudice

 Alexie confronts stereotypes and prejudice head-on, using Junior’s experiences to expose the systemic racism faced by Native Americans.
 The novel challenges readers to recognize the harmful impact of these stereotypes while celebrating the rich diversity of Indigenous cultures.
-Still, from being stereotyped as “drunk” to facing outright hostility in school, Junior’s journey illuminates the dehumanizing effects of prejudice.
+From being stereotyped as “drunk” to facing outright hostility in school, Junior’s journey illuminates the dehumanizing effects of prejudice.
 By centering a Native American narrator, Alexie reclaims the narrative and provides an authentic voice to a community often misrepresented in mainstream media.

 Humor as a Coping Mechanism